Kumya County: Electricity generation

 The Kumyagang Power Station No.2 is located in the county.
 It was ceremoniously opened on 30 October 2020, built in a series of many small scale hydropower plants in North Korea, although it was built on the initiative of the county, which Kim Jong-un praised, and in return, decided to send generators and transformers, which had not yet been installed.
 The completed power station will supply power to the farming co-ops and industries in the area.
 As Kumyagang Power Station No.2 can also draw water from the larger Kumyagang Army-People Power Station, it guarantees a stable generation even in the dry season.
 The total installed capacity is 7.5 MW, from 3 generators of 2.5 MW each manufactured by Ryongsong Machine Complex.

-The Kumyagang Army-People Power Station was inaugurated in August 3, 2016 after a 14 year build time.
+The Kumyagang Army-People Power Station was inaugurated on August 3, 2016, after a 14-year build time.
 It was reported to be near completion in 2010, while construction began in 2003.